jcvasquezc/DisVoice/phonation/README.md

 Additionally, static (for all utterance) or dynamic (frame by frame) features can be computed:

-- The static feature vector is formed with 29 features and contains (seven descriptors) x (4 functionals: mean, std, skewness, kurtosis) + degree of Unvoiced
+- The static feature vector is formed with 28 features and contains (seven descriptors) x (4 functionals: mean, std, skewness, kurtosis)

 - The dynamic feature matrix is formed with the seven descriptors computed for frames of 40 ms with a time-shift of 20 ms.